-A collective sigh was released as the last obstacle to the books was removed, spilling a rectangle of light onto the darkening parking lot.
+A collective sigh was released as the last obstacle to the traveling library was removed, spilling a rectangle of light onto the darkening parking lot.
 About a dozen people had gathered by then, mostly older ladies and a mother with three kids.
-They eagerly clambered up the steps and formed huddles by the shelves of children’s materials, the DVD shelves, and Adult Fiction area.
+They clambered up the steps and formed huddles by the shelves of children’s materials, the DVD shelves, and Adult Fiction area.
 I was impressed by the quantity and variety of items available in such a compact space, including large print books, romance and graphic novels, plus magazines in Chinese, Tamil, Spanish, and Russian.

-Taking a moment to fully appreciate the Romance section, I sat down in the back of the bus on a low red-carpeted bench.
+Taking a moment to fully appreciate the Romance section, I sat down at the back of the bus on a red-carpeted bench.
 My two favourite titles were Along Came a Husband and Lock, Stock, and Secret Baby.
 I have to say that Sex and the Single Earl had a certain something, too.

 The driver seemed to be enjoying his job.
 He was handing out large pieces of stiff paper which folded up to create a model of the Bookmobile.
 When one kid said he didn’t want one, the driver said (in a kind tone), “Are you too cool for it?”

-I asked the driver what kind of capacity the Bookmobile could handle and he estimated about twenty people.
-He added that the adults tended to “self-regulate”, adjusting their comings and goings to the crowd-level.
+The captain of this library ship served as its librarian as well; he wore the two hats with ease.
+He processed the DVD I’d selected, My Brilliant Career, and chatted with me for a bit.
+I asked him about the Bookmobile’s capacity limit and he estimated about twenty people.
+He added that the adults tended to “self-regulate,” adjusting their comings and goings to the crowd-level.
 As for the kids, nothing could stop them from getting at the books!

-Realizing I was taking up valuable space, I didn’t spend as much time at the Queen’s Quay stop as I normally would at a non-nomadic library.
+Realizing I was taking up valuable space, I didn’t spend as much time at the Queen’s Quay stop as I normally would at an immovable library.
 However, I descended the steps into the parking lot with a strong sense that I’d just experienced something truly special.
 This lovely library on wheels was tangible evidence of TPL’s commitment to reaching all Torontonians.
 This is a city where books come to the people if the people cannot easily come to the books.